 In tough financial times, it is a wise idea to reduce our cost of living.
 One great place to start is with our food.

 Many health food stores carry “bulk” food items.
 These include a wide variety of whole grains and grain products, beans, nuts, seeds, dried fruits, snacks, and other foods that are not packaged but are kept in large bulk bins.

 Bulk foods generally cost less than packaged foods because you are not paying for the “designer” bags and containers they are kept in.
 Those containers inevitably wind up in the garbage at some point anyway, so why dish out the extra dough?

 It’s not as if someone will peer into your pantry, notice the bulk-bought raisins stored in a glass jar, and say, “Hey, those raisins are not in a pretty package!”
-And, the next thing you know you have been mysteriously blacklisted from the local community or PTA meetings.
-Oh the ridicule!
+The next thing you know you have been mysteriously blacklisted from the local community or PTA meetings.
+Oh, the ridicule!

 C’mon… who the heck cares what anyone thinks?
 Don’t let pride get in the way of making smart purchasing choices.
 The bottom line: bulk items cost less and can help save money.